radius-project/blog/radblog/content/posts/2025/in-place-upgrades/index.md

 This command will revert the Radius control plane back to the last deployed version.
 Under the hood, `rad rollback` uses Helm's built-in rollback capability to restore the previous release of Radius.
 Essentially, it redeploys the prior version's containers and settings, so your control plane goes back to the state it was in before the upgrade was attempted.

-A successful rollback means your environments and applications should continue working under the old version, just as before.
+A successful rollback means your Environments and Applications should continue working under the old version, just as before.
 No reconfiguration should be needed—the aim is to quickly get you back to a known good state.

 It's worth noting that `rad rollback` will target the immediate previous release (the one you just upgraded from).
 If you had made several upgrades sequentially and needed to roll back further, you would potentially need to run the command multiple times or re-upgrade to the desired version.
 In practice, you'll typically detect any issues right after an upgrade and use rollback once.

-We also **recommend backing up** your Radius environment definitions before any upgrade, as an extra safety measure.
-For example, you can export your environment configurations to a file:
+We also **recommend backing up** your Radius Environment definitions before any upgrade, as an extra safety measure.
+For example, you can export your Environment configurations to a file:
 ```bash
 $ rad env show <env-name> -o yaml > <env-name>-backup.yaml
 ```

-Do this for each environment.
-In the unlikely event that something goes really wrong, having these definitions backed up means you could recreate the environments if needed.
+Do this for each Environment.
+In the unlikely event that something goes really wrong, having these definitions backed up means you could recreate the Environments if needed.
 (However, in most cases, the rollback command will handle restoration without any manual intervention.)

 ## Learn more